abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/manual_content.rst

       customized thanks to callbacks.
 You can also combine different search strategies.
       ``SearchMonitor``\s allow you to guide the search thanks to callbacks. ``DecisionBuilder``\s and ``Decision``\s define the search tree.
 We explain their mechanisms and how they are embedded in the main search algorithm of the CP solver.
-We also show you where exactly in this main search algorithm most of the callbacks of the ``SearchMonitor``\s are triggered.
+We also show where exactly in this main search algorithm most of the callbacks of the ``SearchMonitor``\s are triggered.
 The presented algorithm is a simplified version of the real algorithm but you'll get a pretty clear idea of the real algorithm.
       To better understand all these tools, we use the wonderful :program:`cpviz` library to visualize the search tree